Pendant

 Horus was the symbol of the king and his protector, on this pendant amulet he is shown wearing the Double Pschent Crown of Upper and Lower Egypt, the symbol of kingship.
 The falcon’s wings are folded, and he perches on a schematic version of the traditional block border motif.
 The pendant was formed of two...

-A Lotus flower shaped pendant once belonged to the Vizier Imhotep, a high official in the royal court of King Thutmose I. Excavated by Ernesto Schiaparelli and Francesco Ballerini.
-The Lotus was shown throughout Egypt in tombs and temples to symbolize the union of Upper and Lower Egypt.
-It symbolizes the sun, creation, and rebirth...
+A lotus flower shaped pendant once belonged to the Vizier Imhotep, a high official in the royal court of King Thutmose I. Excavated by Ernesto Schiaparelli and Francesco Ballerini from his tomb (QV46), Valley of the Queens, Thebes.
+The lotus was shown throughout Egypt in tombs and temples to symbolize the union of Upper and...

 Ram-headed Falcon Pendant